vippsas/vipps-partner/README.md

 in addition to the one with the partner.

-A merchant that already has a customer relationship with Vipps still needs to apply for a new product (sale unit) to use with a new partner.
+A merchant that already has a customer relationship with Vipps still needs to apply for a new product (sales unit) to use with a new partner.
 See: [How to change partners for a merchant](#how-to-change-partners-for-a-merchant).

 Merchants that do not use a platform partner must sign up on their own on